-My group was one of the first to arrive, and I was pleasently surprised to see a nice spread of table and beverages when I walked into the room.
-This was much appreciated after a morning spend flying into Denver and walking around downtown!
+My group was one of the first to arrive, and I was pleasently surprised to see a nice spread of food and beverages when I walked into the room.
+This was much appreciated after a morning spent flying into Denver and walking around downtown!

 I also saw the first of what would be a theme of my experience as a DSW Amabassador.
 Working in Denver means that you get great views!

 We settled into our chairs with our food and listened as Connor told us more about Catalyst and introduced the first speaker.

 While we ate, Catalyst’s President Mike Biselli told us the amazing story of the space.
 It’s an industry integrator designed to provide an environment for companies in the healthcare sector to work next to each other as they navigate the rapid innovations happening in the sector.
 Whether the organization is a startup or has been around for decades, Catalyst provides a foundation for collaboration and shared learning.

 We formed ourselves into Lyft groups again to caravan over to our next stop: Pie Insurance.
 This started was founded in 2017 to make it easier for small business owners to carry commercial insurance at an affordable price.
 They specialize in worker’s compensation coverage.